Stöten Magazine

 Natural snow in Sälen

-Sälen, like many other mountains, has very changeable weather with warm, glorious summers and cold winters that are ideal for skiing.
-When the ski season starts in December, temperatures are around -3°C to -13°C degrees.
-After that, temperatures fluctuate throughout the season, but towards the end of the season in April, temperatures tend to rise, with highs ranging from -8°C to around +7°C.
+Like many other mountain regions, Sälen has very changeable weather, with warm, lovely summers and cold winters that are ideal for skiing.
+When the ski season begins in December, temperatures range from around -3 to -13 degrees.
+Thereafter, temperatures fluctuate throughout the season, but towards the end of the season in April, the mercury rises and temperatures usually range from -8 °C to around +7 °C at their highest.

 Warm, glorious summers and cold winters that are perfect for skiing!

-During the summer months of May to August, the climate is warmer, with temperatures usually ranging from around +4°C to +22°C. Perfect for cycling, hiking or fishing!
+During the summer months of May to August, the climate is warmer, with temperatures usually ranging from around +4 °C to +22 °C. In other words, it’s perfect for anyone who wants to go cycling, hiking or fishing, for example!